zanerock/standard-error-set/README.md

 All [`CommonError`](#CommonError) and `CommonError` sub-classes support parameterized message construction.
 That is, they will generate a standard message based on class specific parameters unless `message` is explicitly specified on the constructor options.
 Refer to the class documentation for parameter definition and message examples.

-- All non-[common parameter](#common-parameters) constructor options are used in message construction.
+- All non-[common constructor options](#common-constructor-options) are used in message construction.
 Since common parameters are not included in class documentation, all parameters in the [class documentation](#global-class-index) are used in generating a constructed message.
 Refer to class documentation for example constructed messages.
 - All construction parameters are optional and all `CommonError` and sub-classes will generate a standard class specific message if given no options.
 - All constructors take the `hint` option, which, if specified, will be appended to the `message` (whether constructed or specified).
-- <span id="message-construction-ignore-parameters">Parameters can be ignored in message construction by setting the [`ignoreForMessage`](#common-parameters-ignore-for-message) option.</span>
+- <span id="message-construction-ignore-parameters">Parameters can be ignored in message construction by setting the [`ignoreForMessage`](#common-constructor-options-ignore-for-message) option.</span>

 ### Error code hoisting